AppCron/ACInteractor/README.md

     func execute(request: Request) {...}
 }
 ```
 Let's write our first Interactor.
-It should handle a user login and accepts all logins as long as the user provides a password.
+It should handle an user login and accepts all logins as long as the user provides a password.

 Each Interactor has to implement the **Interactor** protocol, which requires the Interactor to have an **execute()** function.
 Since each Interactor handles exactly one Use Case, only one execute function is necessary.